chocolatey/docs/input/en-us/central-management/usage/website/administration/settings/email.md

 1. Change the email address to go to your email address
 1. Click the `Send Test Email` button and ensure that an email is received correctly

-You should received a notification similar to this:
+You should receive a notification similar to this:

 ![Test email sent successfully](/assets/images/features/ccm/test_email_sent_correctly.png)